ga-wdi-lessons/sql-intro/sql_basics.md

 Each table has a **schema**, which defines what columns it has.
 For each column the schema defines...

-- The column's name.
+- The column's name
-- the column's data type.
+- the column's data type
-- Any constraints for that column.
+- Any constraints for that column

 ### Common Data Types

-Here are some common data types for SQL DBs.
+Here are some common data types for SQL databases.
 They are all, for the most part, things you've seen before...

 - Boolean
 - Integer